-Help us keep one of the country's largest transit systems safe for customers.
+Help us keep one of the country's largest transit systems safe.

-We're a full-service 24-hour licensed police department that responds to, and investigates, all crimes occurring on Metro Transit property, including buses, light rail, commuter trains, facilities, and rights-of-way throughout eight counties and 85 cities.
-Our 120 full-time officers and 60 part-time officers are fully-sworn peace officers with the same powers of arrest as other city or county law enforcement agencies.
+We're a full-service 24-hour licensed police department that responds to, and investigates, all crimes occurring on Metro Transit property, including buses, light rail, commuter trains, facilities, and right-of-ways throughout our eight county, 85+ city jurisdiction.

 We're committed to building on our community policing success through shared partnerships between officers and citizens.